databendlabs/databend/docs/rfcs/query/2021-05-01-join-framework-design.md

 Besides, `IN`, `EXISTS`, `NOT IN`, `NOT EXISTS` expressions can be implemented by **semi-join** and **anti-join**(known as subquery).

-There are kinds of join algorithms:
+There are three kinds of common join algorithms:

 - Nested-loop join
 - Hash join